BC-CSCI-1102-S19-TTh3/syllabus/README.md

 **Late work** For each day an assignment is late, I will deduct 10% of the total possible points for that assignment from your grade.
 For example, if you get everything right but turn in your assignment 2 days late, you'll get 80% of the possible points.
 Assignments more than one week late will not be accepted.

-**Exams** Make-up exams will be offered only in extreme circumstances (e.g., hospitalization).
+**Make-up Exams** Make-up exams will be offered only in extreme circumstances (e.g., hospitalization).
 An unexcused absence on the day of an exam will result in a score of 0 for that exam.

 **Regrading of Exams** Requests to re-grade an exam will be honored.
-Note that such a request will entail grading the entire exam from beginning to end.
+Note that such a request will entail re-grading the entire exam from beginning to end.
 Your grade may end up being lower, rather than higher, after a re-grade.

 **Problem Set Debugging** Students are encouraged to ask questions about their problem sets using Slack.
-When emailing a questions, students must push their latest code to GitHub, take a screenshot of the error they are receiving, and email the screenshot plus a description of their problem to both the instructor and the TAs.
+When emailing a question, students must push their latest code to GitHub, take a screenshot of the error they are receiving, and email the screenshot plus a description of their problem to both the instructor and the TAs.

 ### Grading